dev-inn/innkeeper/README.md

 ## User Guide

+This bot is being semi-actively maintained, though is not currently being hosted.
+If you would like to use the bot for your server contact a maintainer

 ### Command List
 *For a full list of commands do ?h in a server with the bot in*
 #### Prefix